nikhildigrase17/SQL_HackerRank/README.md

   ON C.COUNTRYCODE = CT.CODE
   GROUP BY CT.CONTINENT;
 ```
-#### Write a query identifying the type of each record in the TRIANGLES table using its three side lengths.
+#### Q42.Write a query identifying the type of each record in the TRIANGLES table using its three side lengths.
 Output one of the following statements for each record in the table:

 Equilateral: It's a triangle with  sides of equal length.
 Isosceles: It's a triangle with  sides of equal length.